-- A. Conform to requirements of NFPA 70. - B. Manufacturer Qualifications: Company specializing in manufacturing the products specified in this section with minimum three years documented experience and with service facilities within 100 miles of Project. - C. Products: Listed and classified by Underwriters Laboratories Inc. as suitable for the purpose specified and indicated.
+- A. Conform to requirements of NFPA 70. - B. Maintain at the project site a copy of each referenced document that prescribes execution requirements. - C. Manufacturer Qualifications: Company specializing in manufacturing the products specified in this section with minimum three years documented experience.